Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-Draughts may lead to less temperature in houses.
-A damp house is more expensive to heat, meaning wasting money and energy.
+Draughts can lead to less temperature in houses.
+A draughty home will cost more to heat, meaning wasting money and energy.

-There is no require to cover up holes or gaps in the construction.
-For example, tiny gaps around doors and windows may be required to allow for movement of the structure as the house gets warmer and cooler, so that they can still be closed and opened instead of than securing.
-We will test the windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps in the construction.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure as the house heats and cools, to allow them to be opened and closed rather than being stuck.
+We will check the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections